Kidney Cancer

 If you have a very large tumour, sometimes you need to do an open operation to remove those and that maybe a very large tumour that extends upwards towards the liver involving the inferior vena cava, (the main vein in the body returning blood to the heart) and sometimes we do what’s called a thoraco-abdominal incision, we make an incision through the chest into the abdomen and remove the tumour this way.

-For smaller tumours that maybe effect most of the kidney we would now say the gold standard is a laparoscopic or keyhole removal and as I mentioned I was very fortunate to be one of the first in Australia to do that type of surgery and to do a transperitoneal, transperitoneal nephrectomy.
+For smaller tumours that maybe effect most of the kidney we would now say the gold standard is a laparoscopic8 or keyhole removal and as I mentioned I was very fortunate to be one of the first in Australia to do that type of surgery and to do a transperitoneal, transperitoneal nephrectomy.

 We remove the kidney tumour through a small incision in the lower abdomen where we split the muscle as opposed to a big incision in the loin which is very painful for patients and results in significantly increased recovery time.